 This workshop is offered within organizations for groups of 5 people or more.

-- Create thoughtful, meaningful questions for their own Appreciative Inquiry initiative
+• Create thoughtful, meaningful questions for your own Appreciative Inquiry initiative

 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.